Can Bankruptcy Stop Foreclosure? Explore Your Options to Save Your Home

 Short Sale

-A short sale is when you sell your home for less than what you owe on the mortgage, with the lender’s approval.
-It’s like finding a new owner for your home before the bank takes it back.
+A short sale allows you to sell your property for less than what you owe on the mortgage with the lender’s approval.
+This option avoids foreclosure and can mitigate its impact on your credit.

 Potential Consequences of Filing Bankruptcy